kevincjhung/Concord_SignalR_Chat_App/README.md

 * Implement a clustered index on the "channelId" key for the "Messages" table to optimize query performance for retrieving messages from specific individual channels.

-* Consider vertical partitioning of the "Message" table using "ChannelId" as the partition key if the volume of data becomes substantial, which can enhance database scalability and query efficiency.
+* Consider horizontal database partitioning of the "Message" table using "ChannelId" as the partition key if the volume of data becomes substantial.
+This can enhance database scalability and query efficiency.
+This particular method is chosen as it is expected that a single query will only ever request messages from a single channel.

 #### .NET 7 with Entity Framework Core